 Vitamin D: Your Health & Fitness Wingman

-Between workouts, clean meals, errands and a social life, you’re working hard to stay your fittest and healthiest year round.
+Between workouts, healthy eating, errands and a social life, you’re working hard to stay your fittest and healthiest year-round.
 Need a little help?
 Start with vitamin D.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 You may know it as calcium’s trusty sidekick, but there’s much more to vitamin D than keeping your bones healthy and strong.
 Like you, this small but mighty vitamin is gaining a reputation as a fierce multitasker with recent studies linking it to everything from reduced cancer risk to improved mental health and even a longer life.
 “Vitamin D is the key — the only key — to several thousand genes that help regulate nearly everything in your body,” says John Cannell, MD, executive director of the Vitamin D Council, a nonprofit organization that aims to increase vitamin D awareness.

 But that’s not all.
 During the past couple of years, researchers have increasingly been linking this “superstar” vitamin to some impressive fitness benefits in healthy women.
 Researchers from McGill University discovered that when healthy female college students had low levels of vitamin D, they accumulated more fat in their muscles — a factor that impacts not only how fit you look but also how strong you are, according to the researchers.

 And that’s already on top of past studies that have drawn a connection between vitamin D levels and improved athletic performance, reduced belly fat and improved muscle-building.
 If that’s not enough reason to consider making vitamin D your wingman in health and fitness, we don’t know what is.

 Here, our experts present you with a plan of attack.